NEXUS: What It Is, How It Works, and How to Get It for Less

 In all cases, you must not have been convicted of a criminal offence in any country for which you have not received a pardon.

-To start your NEXUS application, head to the US Customs and Border Protection (CBP) website.
-Sign in or create an account, then follow the prompts to provide name, address, and citizenship information.
+To start your NEXUS application, head to the U.S. Customs and Border Protection (CBP) login/registration page.
+Sign in or create an account, and then follow the prompts to provide your name, address, and citizenship information.

 You'll have to show proof of citizenship throughout the application process.
 Here are the accepted documents: